microsoft/frameworkcontroller/doc/user-manual.md

    4. Do not change the [OwnerReferences](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/#owners-and-dependents) of the managed ConfigMap and Pods.

-   *The Framework instance can be universally located by its [FrameworkAttemptInstanceUID](../pkg/apis/frameworkcontroller/v1/types.go) or [ConfigMapUID](../pkg/apis/frameworkcontroller/v1/types.go).*
+   *The Framework running instance can be universally located by its [FrameworkAttemptInstanceUID](../pkg/apis/frameworkcontroller/v1/types.go) or [ConfigMapUID](../pkg/apis/frameworkcontroller/v1/types.go).*

 ### <a name="FrameworkAvailability">Framework Availability</a>
 According to the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem), in the presence of a network partition, you cannot achieve both consistency and availability at the same time in any distributed system.
 So you have to make a trade-off between the [Framework Consistency](#FrameworkConsistency) and the [Framework Availability](#FrameworkAvailability).